0x00Jeff/ElfFileInfecters/README.md

 a basic x86 elf file infector written in pure x86 assembly, using the Segment padding infection thechnique along with finding in-segment null-byte blocks

-## assembling command
+## assembling commands

-pivot file
+first you want to `. asmrc` or append the content of that file to your `~/.bashrc` or `~/.zshrc` or whatever file your shell uses

+then build the infector executable using

 ```
-nasm -f elf infect.s -o infect.o &&  ld -m elf_i386 infect.o -o infect && rm infect.o
+asm infect.s
 ```

-payload file
+and the payload file using

 ```
-nasm -f elf elf.s -o elf.o &&  ld -m elf_i386 elf.o -o elf && rm elf.o
+asm elf.s
 ```

 ## requirements

-there are 2 requirements for the payload, to be postion independent, and to contain a DWORD value of 0x69696969 inside of it, or else the infection won't happen, this is because the executable needs a known value that can be replaced with the original pivot file's entry point, so we can continue executing the pivot file normally after executing the injected payload
+there are 2 requirements for the payload, to be postion independent, and to contain a DWORD value of 0x69696969 inside of it, or else the infection won't happen

-now the payload doesn't have to be null-byte-free but that's preferable as it helps to generate a smaller code

-refer to elf.s to get an idea of what an accepted payload should look like
+now the payload doesn't have to be null-byte-free but that's preferable as it helps to generate a smaller code, refer to elf.s to get an idea of what an accepted payload should look like

 ## quick demo
-note : the payload segfaults because it's trying to return to `0x69696969` which is not a valid address, refer to `elf.s` to view the source code
+note : the payload segfaults because it's trying to return to `0x69696969` which is not a valid address

 ![](demo.gif)